gansel51/gansel51/README.md

 ### Hi, welcome to my profile!

 My name is Griffin, and I'm a senior at MIT studing Computer Science, Economics, and Data Science.
 This year, I took a leave of absence to work as a software engineer in New York City for Anheuser-Busch.
-Though I currently work in Python, I have previously worked with Java as well on a large scale, and know various other languages from personal projects.

 I don't make my personal repositories public, but if you'd like to see my work, contact me and I can share some of my projects!